Alcohol and Breast Cancer in Women

 , some research has shown that consuming alcohol may increase that risk.

 How Risk Factors Influence Disease

 The more risk factors for breast cancer you have, the higher the risk of developing breast cancer.
 Keep in mind that having one or more risk factors doesn't guarantee you will get breast cancer.
-Many women who get breast cancer have none of the risk factors except age.
+Many women who get breast cancer do not have any risk factors except increased age.

 Some risk factors can't be changed, like your history or genetic make-up.
 Others, such as exercise, diet, or alcohol use, are changeable.
 You can reduce your risk of developing breast cancer by taking control of risk factors that you can change.
 Here is some information on how alcohol use increases your risk of breast cancer.

 Researchers in England evaluated data from 53 previously published studies on alcohol and breast cancer.
 The review included data on more than 153,000 women and found a slightly increased relative risk (7%) of breast cancer in women who drank one drink per day compared with women who did not drink.
-Increased alcohol consumption translated to increased risk.
+Increasing alcohol consumption translated to increasing risk.

-Some research has suggested that the risk of cancer is increased in women you drink alcohol and have lower folate levels.
+Some research has suggested that the risk of cancer is increased in women who drink alcohol and have lower folate levels.

 Overall, there is consistent evidence that moderate to high level of alcohol consumption is associated with higher incidence of breast cancer compared to no drinking.